0x5ubt13/enumeraga/README.md

 - WhatWeb
 - WafW00f

-Apart from the above 28 tools, there are many more included in GNU/Linux doing magic tricks behind the scenes!!
+Besides from the above 29 tools, there are many more included in GNU/Linux doing magic tricks behind the scenes!!
+(And now Golang's own logic too!)

 ## Tools yet to implement